Coldcard/firmware/releases/QChangeLog.md

     - most other exports fit into a reasonable QR (large / lower rez).
 - Tweak: Default idle timeout when on battery, was reduced to 10 minutes from 30.
 - Tweak: Cursor movements wrap around if menu is longer than screen height.
+- Bugfix: fixed `Type Passwords` a.k.a emulated keystrokes